HS-Coded/hs-coded-classroom-starship-starship-assignment/README.md

 Take code input and verify by:
 - Multiplying by 3
 - Adding 6
-- Dividing by 3"
+- Dividing by 3
-- Subtracting the original input"
+- Subtracting the original input
 ```